chrisweb/chris.lu/README.md

 to me this is not "Isomorphic" at all, I personally expect from a modern framework to be Isomorphic, you should be able to reuse most of your code on server side as well as the client side and only have a few files that function as adapters and do something different based on the environment, like having a getData function for both on the server and the client side, but inside getData you check the environemnt and based on the result you either do a browser fetch request using an API URL if you are in the client or if you are on the server you use the database adapter to make a direct database query without passing through an API, same would get done for caching, for example you would be able to cache data queries with a unique function that you can use the same way on the server side as well as the client, the cache function would use an adapter that caches data for example using the localstorage if you are in the client and if on server another adapter that caches or retrieves the data from for example a redis database

 can we solve this headache by using the new next.js fetch? if so, this would mean we need an API!
-I don't mind needing an API, we would need one anyway for POST, PUT, PATCH and DELETE methods that client side code would call to execute actions, what is also nice is that the features like being able to use the `loading.tsx` file in your segment folder is not lost and still gets used when making a server side fetch, but finally all this all means that we never make any component function async and also not use await inside of it, but instead always use the new react `use` hook, only if we do all of this then we come very close to a real Isomorphic experience where we don't need to think about the question is this a component I can import or a component I need to pass via the `children` prop
+I don't mind needing an API, we would need one anyway for POST, PUT, PATCH and DELETE methods that client side code would call to execute actions, what is also nice is that the features like being able to use the `loading.tsx` file in your segment directory is not lost and still gets used when making a server side fetch, but finally all this all means that we never make any component function async and also not use await inside of it, but instead always use the new react `use` hook, only if we do all of this then we come very close to a real Isomorphic experience where we don't need to think about the question is this a component I can import or a component I need to pass via the `children` prop

 the problem with fetching data in the client, is that after fetching the data from API, it is the client which needs to do the rendering job to produce the final html, so we lose the SSR benefit where the client gets the html pre-rendered and just needs to hydrate it, next.js in their documentation explicitly mentions that fetching in the client should get avoided: <https://beta.nextjs.org/docs/rendering/server-and-client-components#data-fetching>, you can compare this to have someone deliver to you you all the ingredients to cook your meal but you still need to do the cooking vs having someone deliver to you a pre-cooked meal that you just need to heat before you can eat it